-Sarabjit has appeared in some of the most heavyweight cases in tax and public law in the last few decades, as outlined in the description of his practice in each of those areas below, and translates the forensic approach necessary in such areas to all areas of his work.
-He continues to act for the government in high-profile cases, being instructed by HMRC in Brexit-related litigation and by the Home Office in 2020 in the Jamaica deportation flight case.
-He also acts against the government in similar cases, having been recently instructed by the taxpayer in a £300m import tax case and by claimants in major statelessness, human rights and other public law cases.
+Sarabjit has appeared in some of the most heavyweight cases in tax and public law in the last few decades, as outlined in the description of his practice in each of those areas below.
+He continues to act both for the government in high-profile cases, being instructed by HMRC in Brexit-related litigation, and against the government in similar cases, including in a recent £300m import tax case.

-Unusually for someone who practices in tax and public law, Sarabjit is regularly instructed in and thoroughly enjoys acting in more ‘human’ areas of the law, such as in clinical negligence and abuse cases, where his careful and high-quality pleadings and advocacy and tactful manner with clients invariably help secure excellent settlements and trial outcomes.
-His expertise in clinical negligence was recently called upon in the family law context, where Sarabjit cross-examined medical experts on the causation of a baby’s brain injury and succeeded in establishing an innocent cause for the injury, which resulted in the baby being returned to the care of his family.
+Unusually for someone who practices in tax and public law, Sarabjit is regularly instructed in and thoroughly enjoys acting in more witness-focused areas of the law such as clinical negligence, where his careful and high-quality pleadings and advocacy and tactful manner with clients invariably help secure excellent settlements and trial outcomes.

 “When handling our case, he remained incredibly cool under heavy fire from Supreme Court judges.”